VCTLabs/software_test_description_template/std/EU_STD.rst

 4.0 Test descriptions
 =====================

-This section shall be divided into the following paragraphs.
-Safety precautions, marked by WARNING or CAUTION, and security and privacy considerations shall be included as applicable.
+This section is divided into the following paragraphs.
+Safety precautions, marked by WARNING or CAUTION, and security and privacy considerations are included as applicable.

 4.x (Project-unique identifier of a test)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This paragraph shall identify a test by project-unique identifier and
+This paragraph shall identify each test by project-unique identifier and
 shall be divided into the following subparagraphs.
 When the required
 information duplicates information previously provided, that
 information may be referenced rather than repeated.